sgsaenger/vipsterview/README.md

 # Jupyter widget for Vipster

-**NOTE: Alpha-release**
-Please ensure you are using the latest `testing` branch of vipster to be compatible with this project.

 A [Jupyter](http://jupyter.org) widget to interactively visualize molecular structures loaded by [Vipster](https://github.com/sgsaenger/vipster).
 Currently supports the python bindings via IPython.